If someone offered you free money to relocate, would you do it? Because believe it or not, there are places that pay you to live there.

 The Talent Attraction Program (TAP) Scholarship is known as a “reverse scholarship” because it targets those who have already graduated from college and need help with paying off their student loans.

-Eligible candidates must have graduated within the last 7 years from a STEAM program (Science, Technology, Engineering, the Arts, or Mathematics), not be currently living in targeted urban core areas in Hamilton at the time of application, demonstrate current employment within the City of Hamilton or Butler County, and intend to give back to the community.
+Eligible candidates must have graduated within the last 7 years from a STEAM program (Science, Technology, Engineering, the Arts, or Mathematics), not be currently living in targeted urban core areas in Hamilton at the time of application but with plans to live in these target areas, demonstrate current employment within the City of Hamilton or Butler County, and intend to give back to the community.

 If you get through the application process, you can receive up to $10,000, paid out over 30 months or 2.5 years (around $300 per month).